tanakam79243/capstone_in_neuroscience/README.md

 # Capstone In Neuroscience Overview Directory
-Repository to store coding-related tasks, files, and data
+Repository to store coding-related tasks/assignments, files, and data

 The following repository contains select assingments